nicolgit/azure-firewall-mon/README.md

 [Azure Monitor](https://learn.microsoft.com/en-us/azure/azure-monitor/overview) helps you maximize the availability and performance of your applications and services.
 It delivers a comprehensive solution for collecting, analyzing, and acting on telemetry from your cloud and on-premises environments.

-AF is integrated with Azure Monitor.
+AF (Azure-Firewall-Mon) is integrated with Azure Monitor.
 This means you can forward AF metrics and logs to:

 * Log Analytics Workspace
 * Azure Storage
 * Event hub

 A [Log Analytics workspace](https://docs.microsoft.com/en-us/azure/azure-monitor/logs/log-analytics-workspace-overview) is a unique environment for log data from Azure Monitor and other Azure services.
 Each workspace has its own data repository and configuration but might combine data from multiple services.

-Ingest data in a Log Analytics workspace has a Latency.
+Be mindful, that the ingest of logs into a Log Analytics workspace has some Latency, so you may see a delay with the logs displaying.

 Latency refers to the time that data is created on the monitored system and the time that it comes available for analysis in Azure Monitor.

 The [Kusto](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/) Query Language is a  tool to explore your data in a Log Analytics Workspace.
 The query uses schema entities that are organized in a hierarchy similar to SQL's: databases, tables, and columns.

-# UX that inspired Az-Firewall-mon
+# The UX that inspired Az-Firewall-mon

 ## [Check Point's SmartView](https://community.checkpoint.com/t5/Management/SmartView-Accessing-Check-Point-Logs-from-Web/td-p/3710) web log access